 Isn’t adding compost enough?

 Adding compost to your garden or farmland is a good thing, especially if your soil needs organic matter.
 A basic soil test will reveal the percent organic matter in your soil.
 Anywhere from five to ten percent is adequate and more will be required in warm and rainy areas.
 Compost alone will produce Nitrogen and Potassium, which are powerful growth stimulators, but the vegetables you grow will be lacking in flavor and nutrition.
 Nutrient density, sweetness, and flavor come from the minerals in the soil: Calcium, Magnesium, Potassium, Sodium, Sulfur, Phosphorous, Boron, Iron, Manganese, Copper, and Zinc.
-When these are present in optimum quantities and ratios to each other, you will experience a miracle of nature.
+When these are present in optimum quantities, you will experience a miracle of nature.
 Since compost doesn’t contain all the required minerals, it just isn’t enough.

 How is this different than NPK fertilizers on the market today?